michael105/minilib/doc/minilib.md

               have been useless.
 All after all, seems to me, ai has it's restrictions.
                (include/minilib_global.h: 90)

+match          int match(const char *text, const char *re);

+               simple regex engine.
+              matches: * for every count of any char
+              ? for 1 char
+              backslash: escape *,?, and backslash itself.

+              (memo) When the regex ist defined as C string, a backslash has to be defined as double backslash in the source code.
+               (src/match.c: 10)

 memfrob        void* memfrob(void* s, unsigned int len);

                (src/memfrob.c: 3)